imaddde867/EXPLAINIUM/readme.md

 - **Privacy Compliance**: Regular security audits and compliance checks
 - **Vendor Lock-in**: Open-source stack with containerized deployment
 - **Scalability**: Modular architecture for incremental growth

----

-This system provides a solid foundation for enterprise document processing while maintaining the flexibility to integrate with larger systems and adapt to various industry requirements.